Mortimer333/Dito/README.md

 class ElementOne extends DitoElement {}
 export { ElementOne as default };
 ```
-`main.html` and `main.css` can be empty
+`main.html` and `main.css` can be empty.

 ### Usage
-When you've had create all required file and made sure to follow all the instruction than you can register you component and use it on the site:
+When you've had created all required file and made sure to follow all the instruction than you can register your component and use it on the site:
 ```html
 <element-one></element-one>
 <script type="text/javascript">